Fidelity Bonds

 Property theft

-Your employees might have unsupervised access to clients' homes and offices, which brings the risk of theft of jewelry and other valuables.
+Your employees might have unsupervised access to clients' homes and offices, which brings the risk of employee theft of cash, jewelry, and other valuables.

 Purple check mark